These 8 Weekend Getaway Destinations Are All Within 3 Hours of San Francisco

 Where to stay

-• Alila Napa Valley, lovely resort (it’s a Hyatt property, for all you points people) that’s a quick walk to town and—importantly for summer days—has a pool overlooking the vineyards.
-Right next to cult classic winery Beringer as well.
+Alila Napa Valley: This lovely, splurge-worthy resort (it’s a Hyatt property, for all you points people) is a quick walk to town and—importantly for summer days—has a pool overlooking the vineyards.
+It’s also right next to cult classic winery Beringer, which offers discounts on tastings for Alila guests.

 6. Tomales Bay